Small-Bodies-Node/pds4_tools/doc/user_manual.rst

     >>> lids[1].text
     'Integration'

-To search for elements outside of the core PDS namespace, one may use,
+To search a Label for elements outside of the core PDS namespace,

 .. code-block:: python